 The armoury includes D-9D launch tubes for 16 R-29D SLBMs, four 533mm and two 400mm torpedo tubes.

-The Vanguard Class has a submerged displacement of 15,900t, making it the fifth biggest submarine in the world.
-The nuclear-powered ballistic missile submarine is in service with the UK's Royal Navy.
+The Vanguard Class has a submerged displacement of 15,900t, making it the sixth biggest submarine in the world.
+The nuclear-powered ballistic missile submarine is in service with the UK’s Royal Navy.

 The class consists of four submarines, namely Vanguard, Victorious, Vigilant and Vengeance.
 The submarines were built by Vickers Shipbuilding and Engineering.
 The first sub in the class, HMS Vanguard, was commissioned in 1993.
 All the submarines are based at HM Naval Base Clyde, which is located 40km west of Glasgow, in Scotland.

-The Vanguard Class submarines are 149.9m long and have a beam of 12.8m and draught of 12m.
+The Vanguard Class submarines are 149.9m-long and have a beam of 12.8m and a draught of 12m.
 Its main machinery includes one pressurised water reactor supplied by Rolls-Royce, two 20.5MW turbines manufactured by GEC, two auxiliary retractable propulsion motors and one shaft pump jet propulsor.
-In addition, two turbo generators and two diesel alternators are installed aboard.
+Two turbo generators and two diesel alternators are also installed aboard.